 Hosting training calls using video enables agents to ask questions in real time, help each other learn, and study visual aids to reinforce valuable points.
 All this makes it a powerful aid in managing remote call center agents effectively.

-QA software like PlayVox lets you monitor agents’ work and identify potential strengths and weaknesses to find improvements.
-This is much easier than trying to work backwards from mistakes or customer complaints, letting you take a more proactive approach in boosting agents’ performance.
+QA software like Playvox lets you monitor agents’ work and identify potential strengths and weaknesses to find improvements.
+This is much easier than trying to work backward from mistakes or customer complaints, letting you take a more proactive approach in boosting agents’ performance.

 You can give your agents real-time feedback and let them share improvement ideas with colleagues using integrated messaging.
 Random customer calls can be submitted for review to help you analyze interactions, finding areas that need work or are worthy of praise.

-Training can be improved by PlayVox QA software too, with targeted training involving quizzes and varied content.
+Training can be improved by Playvox QA software, with targeted training involving quizzes and varied content.
 Your agents will get the right assistance to hone their skills and help them feel more engaged by the training itself.

 Company culture is a common element of businesses the world over.
 They help employees to feel more connected to the business, their work, and the brand’s individual goals.

 For remote workers, though, it’s harder to feel part of a company and a larger mission.
 You need to cultivate a sense of company culture and make agents feel immersed in the brand.